 IZA DP No. 15337: "Since You're So Rich, You Must Be Really Smart": Talent, Rent Sharing, and the Finance Wage Premium

-accepted in: Review of Economic Studies
+published online in: Review of Economic Studies, 08 December 2022

 Financial sector wages have increased extraordinarily over the last decades.
 We address two potential explanations for this increase: (1) rising demand for talent and (2) firms sharing rents with their employees.
 Matching administrative data of Swedish workers, which include unique measures of individual talent, with financial information on their employers, we find no evidence that talent in finance improved, neither on average nor at the top.
 The increase in relative finance wages is present across talent and education levels, which together can explain at most 20% of it.
 In contrast, rising financial sector profits that are shared with employees account for up to half of the relative wage increase.
 The limited labor supply response may partly be explained by the importance of early-career entry and social connections in finance.
 Our findings alleviate concerns about "brain drain" into finance but suggest that finance workers have captured rising rents over time.